singh1114/best/_posts/2019-11-17-running-a-function-after-quick-intervals-in-vanilla-javascript.md

 }, interval);
 ```

-First of all, we declare an `async` function `tellTime` which logs the time whenever it is called.
+First, we declare an `async` function `tellTime` which logs the time whenever it is called.

 It is important to declare this function `async` so that we can run `.then` or `.catch` after this function.